All About Bonsai Tree, Its Types, Growth And Care Guidelines

 4. Temperature

-Tropical species of Bonsai require high temperatures all around the year than the standard room temperature.
-Subtropical trees have the ability to easily withstand lower temperatures, and thrive.
-So, ensure that you provide the desired temperature to your bonsai according to its species.
+Tropical species of bonsai require higher temperatures all year round than the standard room temperature.
+Subtropical trees can easily withstand lower temperatures and thrive.
+Ensure that you provide the appropriate temperature for your bonsai based on its species.

 5. Location

-Based on the time of year, indoor / outdoor bonsai and climatic conditions, you need to choose the ideal spot for your Bonsai.
+Based on the time of year, indoor/outdoor bonsai, and climatic conditions, you need to choose the ideal spot for your bonsai.

 6. Watering